tanav2202/starred/README.md

 ## Python

 - [nsidn98/InforMARL](https://github.com/nsidn98/InforMARL) - Code for our paper: Scalable Multi-Agent Reinforcement Learning through Intelligent Information Aggregation
-- [AIHawk-app/Auto_Jobs_Applier](https://github.com/AIHawk-app/Auto_Jobs_Applier) - Auto_Jobs_Applier_AIHawk is a tool that automates  the jobs application process.
-Utilizing artificial intelligence, it enables users to apply for multiple jobs in an automated and personalized way.
+- [AIHawk-co/Auto_Jobs_Applier](https://github.com/AIHawk-co/Auto_Jobs_Applier) - Auto_Jobs_Applier by AIHawk is an Agen that automates  the jobs application process.
+Utilizing artificial intelligence, it enables users to apply for multiple jobs in an automated and personalized way
 - [keon/algorithms](https://github.com/keon/algorithms) - Minimal examples of data structures and algorithms in Python
 - [getzep/graphiti](https://github.com/getzep/graphiti) - Build and query dynamic, temporally-aware Knowledge Graphs
 - [timescale/pgai](https://github.com/timescale/pgai) - A suite of tools to develop RAG, semantic search, and other AI applications more easily with PostgreSQL